yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/assets/curve-function.png" width="80%" />

-# General Vectors and Covectors
+# Vectors and Covectors in Euclidean Space

 ## Vectors

 Roughly, a **vector space** is a set of entities such that is closed under linear combinations.
-Both "arrow heads" and linear functions satisfy this definition and thus form a vector space.
+Both "arrows" and linear functions satisfy this definition and thus form a vector space.

 Due to this remarkable fact, there exists a subset of vectors called the **basis** in the space, such that any vector in the space can be represented as a linear combination of members of the basis.

 A set of basis is denoted as $\uvec e^i$.
 A vector is then denoted as $\vec v=\sum a ^ i \uvec e _ i$.

 ## Covectors

-Now consider the set of linear functions defined on $V$ (vectors) that have values in $K$ (numbers), i.e. $f:V\rightarrow K$.
-Such linear functions on vector spaces are called **linear functionals**.
-They are also called **covectors**.
+Now consider the set of linear functions defined on $V$ (vectors) that have values in field $K$ (numbers), i.e. $f:V\rightarrow K$.
+Such linear functions on vector spaces are called **covectors**.
+They are also called **linear functionals**.
 They apparently form a vector space $V^*$, since:

 - $(f _ 1+f _ 2)(V) = f _ 1(V) + f _ 2(V)$ where the R.H.S. is addition of two scalars in the field $K$.
 - $(kf)(V) = kf(V)$, again where the R.H.S. is multiplication of two scalars in the field $K$.

 The vector space $V^*$ of linear functionals over $V$ is said to be **dual** to the vector space.

 A set of basis of the dual space are dual vectors as well, which acts on a vector and give a real number.
-An element of a set of basis is denoted as $\d x _ i(\vec v)\in \R$.
+An element of a set of basis is denoted as $\d x ^ i(\vec v)\in \R$.
 A covector is denoted as $\form \omega=a _ i \uvec e ^ i$.

-> This suspiciously looking name is carefully chosen for later elaboration, now you can either see it as a derivative $\d$ or simply abbreviation of "dual", the real reason for doing this is in section [`Covectors on Manifold`](#covectors-on-manifold)).
+> This suspiciously looking name of the co-basis is carefully chosen for later elaboration, now you can either see it as a derivative $\d$ or simply an abbreviation of "dual", the real reason for doing this is in section [`Covectors on Manifold`](#covectors-on-manifold)).

 ## Inner Product and Dot Product